neural-games-dev/mark-item-as/README.md

 ## Overview

-"Mark Item As" is a World of Warcraft (WoW) utility add-on that helps you mark & automatically sell items that you don't want to keep.
+[Mark Item As](https://www.curseforge.com/wow/addons/mark-item-as) is a World of Warcraft (WoW) utility add-on that helps you mark & automatically sell items that you don't want to keep.

 ## How It Works